pharaox/carnalitas_x/README.md

 [Download from LoversLab](https://www.loverslab.com/files/file/25565-carnalitas-slavery-reimagined/)

 A comprehensive rework of the Carnalitas slavery system aiming at improved balance and better integration with other aspects of the game.
+Now also compatible with AGOT via a compatibility mod.

-The latest version is compatible with CK3 1.11.x and Carnalitas 2.2.
-If you are still on CK3 1.10.x, download version 0.16.x instead, and use it with Carnalitas 2.1.
+The latest version is compatible with CK3 1.12.x and Carnalitas 2.3.
+If you are still on CK3 1.11.x, use [version 0.18.0](https://github.com/pharaox/carnalitas_x/releases/download/0.18.0/carnalitas_slavery_reimagined-0.18.0.zip) instead with Carnalitas 2.2.

+The latest version of the CSR AGOT compatibility mod is compatible with CK3 1.11.x, Carnalitas 2.2, CSR 0.18.0, and AGOT 0.2.x.

+**Note:** The latest version of Carnalitas introduces incompatible changes that break all existing mods based on it.
+While this mod is now adapted to these changes, other mods you may be using, including [Carnalitas Love Reimagined](https://www.loverslab.com/files/file/29200-carnalitas-love-reimagined/) (for the time being) are not.
+Don't use other Carnalitas mods with this version unless their authors have updated them.

 ## Overview